The Ultimate Guide: How to Build Your First Capsule Wardrobe

 Check out the capsule wardrobe example below for inspiration, recommendations, and category-specific tips.

-Step 3: Create some minimalist outfits
+Step 3: Create some minimalist outfits.

 Now that you’ve edited your wardrobe and picked out your core capsule pieces, the next step is creating 7-10 everyday outfits (or more if you like!) with your selected garments.

 If you’re tired, take a break or do this step in a day or two when you feel fresh.
-Whatever you do, though, don’t skip it.
+Whatever you do, though, don’t skip it!

 Tips for creating capsule wardrobe outfits

-Start with one pair of bottoms and see how many different looks you can make before moving on to the next.
+Start with one item.
+See how many different looks you can make with one pair of bottoms or a favorite top.
 Working this way is more efficient and will push you to try new combinations, maximizing the number of looks you can create.

+Layer and style for interest.
 Layering adds interest and is the simplest way to take a basic outfit to the next level.
 You can layer with both clothing and accessories.
+Play with different tucks, layers, shoes, belts, jewelry, and accessories, as these will make even the simplest pieces stand out.

+Identify the gaps.
 During this process, you may identify gaps in your capsule and items you need to purchase.
 If so, write them down and add them to your closest when your budget and time allow.

 Resist the urge to add items back.
 Give yourself a few weeks to get comfortable with your new, smaller wardrobe and experience the benefits.
 If there’s something you find you need from your other clothing, by all means, include it in your capsule.
 But I challenge you only to add items back that you love and can wear at least five ways.

-Donate or sell what you can ASAP.
+• Donate or sell what you can ASAP.
 Grab those items you are ready to part with and get them out of your home within the next few days.

 Capsule wardrobe example